Robert Garland (choreographer)

 Robert Garland is the artistic director of the Dance Theatre of Harlem, where he was a principal dancer and their first official resident choreographer.
 He has also choreographed for the New York City Ballet, The Royal Ballet, San Francisco Ballet, and the Oakland Ballet, among many others.

 Early life and education

-Born in Philadelphia, Pennsylvania, Garland began his dance training with John Hines at the Philadelphia School for the Performing Arts in North Philadelphia.
+Born in Philadelphia, Pennsylvania, Garland began his dance training with John Hines at the Philadelphia High School for Creative and Performing Arts, commonly known as CAPA on the Avenue of the Arts in South Philadelphia.
 While there, he studied all forms of dance under the tutelage of a variety of instructors, including John Hines, Marion Cuyjet, Morton Winston, and guest teachers from the Dance Theatre of Harlem company, and the Alvin Ailey American Dance Theater.
 He also studied at the School for The Pennsylvania Ballet.